 Click play to listen to this article.

-After a breakup, many people believe they need some radical transformation.
+It’s during these times that many people start thinking they need some radical transformation.
 They want to become this smarter, healthier, more resilient, and magnetic person overnight.
 They flirt with the idea of flipping a switch and changing everything about themselves.

-Not only are these sudden transformations impossible, you don’t even need one!
+More importantly, you don’t even need a sudden transformation.
 All you really need are better habits.
-People too often overestimate the importance of one defining moment and underestimate the value of making better daily decisions.
+People too often overestimate the importance of one defining moment and underestimate the value of making small improvements on a daily basis.

 What Are Habits

 Do you always lock the door before you go to sleep?
 That’s a habit.
 Do you brush your teeth every night?
 That’s a habit.
-Do you meditate each day for 10 minutes before breakfast?
+Do you meditate each day before breakfast?
 That’s a habit.

 The sole purpose of your mind forming habits is to preserve energy.
 For instance, you don’t have to think about brushing your teeth or wiping your ass because it’s already an automated set of movements.
 And as a result of these unconscious movements, your brain preserves energy.